Functional async

 14Some(3)

-This is longer and more complicated than a normal iterator.
-An async iterator requires an await before a value is yielded.
+The lifecycle of an async iterator (stream) is longer than a normal iterator since it requires an await before a value is yielded.

 Consuming streams